-The improvement of the equilibrium after a CVA is one of the most important tasks to achieve in order to complete the recovery of the correct ability of walking.
+The improvement of the equilibrium after a STROKE is one of the most important tasks to achieve in order to complete the recovery of the correct ability of walking.

 The lack of equilibrium when walking, aside from being risky, it is not pleasant and efficient as it should, and additionally generates fear.

 In order to face the equilibrium topic, we have to ask ourselves if it is an independent element or on the other hand, if it is a part of an ensemble, which emerges from an existing relation of several elements a macro system that encloses in itself more definable and accessible principles from the therapeutical standpoint.

 Explaining it better and appealing to an always current example: If the government should make the economic situation of the country better, then compulsory, it would have to identify the elements which make the balance of the country healthy or not; and only when the elements that give life to the economy of the country, the reduction of the waste, the improvement in the efficient use of the resources, the revitalization of the enterprises, the tax deal etc. etc. have been identified then with a “therapeutical” system focused to the individual elements or their groups, integrating and managing them in a systematic manner, always having the perspective of the ensemble to proceed.

 The same happens with the equilibrium, we should identify what elements make up this aspect in our movement.

 How do we do to keep the equilibrium during our displacement throughout the world?

 It is obvious that this type of analysis will take us to a futile conclusion of the problem, but it will allow us to momentarily observe the phenomenon from a different point of view.